 Consider this four-step journey to understanding and measuring the impact of your Super Bowl commercial:

 Social listening for new audience members.
 It’s a well-known fact that brands that advertise during the Super Bowl enjoy a significant social media boost on the day of the game, and even in the weeks before if they release teasers for their commercials.
 In addition to running social listening on the usual channels—Facebook, Twitter, and Instagram—it’s important to drop a mic into the streaming channels mentioned above, and others that are popular with football fans discussing the game.
 These include Hulu (which in the past has offered subscribers the option to view past Super Bowls, highlights, and ads), the Watch ESPN app, and Fox Sports’ digital properties.
 From the activity you see on these channels, take note of the users and commenters relevant to your business.

 Understand your new and existing audience through identity resolution.
 Here’s where it gets exciting.
-If you advertised on the various digital channels streaming the Super Bowl, you can exponentially increase the value of the performance data you receive by using an identity resolution provider to tie this data back to real people in an anonymized, privacy-conscious manner.
+If you advertised on the various digital channels streaming the Super Bowl, you can exponentially increase the value of the performance data you receive by using an identity resolution provider to tie this data back to real people in an encrypted, privacy-conscious manner.
 In doing so, you’ll discover if these sports fans have interacted with your brand before, or if they are brand new.
 Identity resolution helps you segment these new audience members properly, understand if they are real prospects for your brand, and truly measure the impact of your marketing.